| Discourses | Biography | Portfolio |

 – The Golden Hour

-Once the newborn exits the womb and takes its first breath, it enters into the Golden Hour.
-This is the first hour after birth, when the baby is placed skin-to-skin on its mother’s stomach, and instinctively starts to crawl towards her breasts.
+Once the newborn takes a breath, it enters into the Golden Hour.
+This is when the baby is placed skin-to-skin on its mother’s stomach, and instinctively starts to crawl towards her breasts.

-During this hour, time stands still as the baby gets to know its mother.
-It is an hour of postnatal bliss that creates a surge of oxytocin in the mother–the love hormone, amplifying her bond with her bewborn.
+During this hour, time stands still as the newly born gets to know the mother.
+It is an hour of postnatal bliss that creates a surge of oxytocin (the love hormone), in the mother, amplifying her bond with the newborn.

 Like those jars that women put out to catch the dew of night,